Getting Started with EnviousWispr in Under 2 Minutes

 Accessibility access

-EnviousWispr needs Accessibility permission to paste transcribed text directly into your focused app. macOS will prompt you for this on first launch as well — or you can grant it manually in System Settings > Privacy & Security > Accessibility.
+EnviousWispr needs Accessibility permission to paste transcribed text directly into your focused app. macOS will prompt you for this on first launch as well.
+You can also grant it manually in System Settings > Privacy & Security > Accessibility.

 After toggling it on, you may need to restart EnviousWispr for the permission to take effect.
 This is a macOS quirk, not a bug.